SantanaQ/RecipeFinder/README.md

 # RecipeFinder

 RecipeFinder is a web-based application for providing cooking recipes.
-Users can browse, save, and manage recipes.
+Users can request recipes based on categories, tags or keywords.
 The application leverages modern technologies for an efficient and interactive user experience.

 ## Technologies
 - **Java** – Main programming language for backend logic